rails/solid_cable/README.md

 - `polling_interval` - sets the frequency of the polling interval.
 (Defaults to 0.1.seconds)
 - `message_retention` - sets the retention time for messages kept in the database.
 Used as the cut-off when trimming is performed.
 (Defaults to 1.day)
 - `autotrim` - sets wether you want Solid Cable to handle autotrimming messages.
 (Defaults to true)
+- `silence_polling` - whether to silence Active Record logs emitted when polling (Defaults to true)

 ## Trimming